jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 - R-squared score (R2): Measures the proportion of the predicted outcome whose variance was accurately replicated by the linear model.

-- Mean-squared error (MSE): Measures the square of the average difference between the predicted and actual values.
+- Mean-squared error (MSE): Measures the average of the squared differences between the predicted and actual values.

 Here are the results when I fit and test a basic, un-tuned LinearRegression model: